-Track I courses are ordinarily offered Tuesdays, Wednesdays, and Thursdays, from 7:00 am to 5:30 pm.
+Track I courses are offered Mondays, Tuesdays, Wednesdays, and Thursdays, in a hybrid format.

-Track II courses are ordinarily offered on Fridays from 6:00 pm to 10:30 pm, and on Saturdays from 7:30 am to 4:30 pm.
+Track II courses are on Fridays from 6:00 pm to 10:30 pm, and on Saturdays from 7:30 am to 4:30 pm.
 Track II is a flexible arrangement allowing mature, working, and commuting students to pursue graduate degrees without severely disrupting their obligations to family and careers.
-Track II courses are gradually moving to a hybrid format.
-All first year required courses in the recommended sequence of MDiv courses will be offered in the hybrid format beginning Fall 2020.
-In Fall 2021 all first and second year required courses in the recommended sequence of MDiv courses will be offered in the hybrid format.
-Third and fourth year required courses will meet in the hybrid format in the following years.
+Track II courses are all online.